Aditya-creator173/IPI/README.md

 ---

-## 4. Multi-Tier Provider Framework & Verification Protocol
+## 4. Provider Verification Protocol

-To prevent evaluation variance stemming from unofficial API endpoints and to guarantee model authenticity, IPIBench organizes model inference across two enterprise-grade cloud tiers:
+To prevent evaluation variance stemming from unofficial API endpoints and to guarantee model authenticity, IPIBench organizes model inference across verified enterprise-grade channels only.
+For example:

-* **Tier A (Canonical Developer APIs)**: Direct developer interfaces straight from the frontier AI labs (e.g., Google AI Studio, Anthropic API, OpenAI API, xAI API).
+* **AWS Bedrock** — Amazon's own official licensing with Anthropic, not a reseller.
-* **Tier B (Enterprise Cloud Platforms)**: Enterprise managed cloud hosting and hyper-scale inference partners (e.g., AWS Bedrock, Azure AI Service, GitHub Models, SambaNova Cloud, Groq, OpenRouter, NVIDIA NIM).
+* **AeroLink** — Unverified third party, excluded.

 By conducting runs exclusively over these canonical enterprise channels, we ensure complete model provenance and reproducible safety indicators.